 What is neuroblastoma?

-In some cases, we use different therapies at once, as needed.
-They may include:
+In other cases, we treat the patient using different therapies at once, including, as needed:

 - Radiation therapy

 - Stem cell transplant